dmorl/MichiganCOVID/README.md

 * Column: CT
 * Description: Confirmed COVID cases across Michigan between the ages of 0 to 19
 * Values: Percentage; Integer
-* Missing values reason: This value may be missing if not applicable or not provided
+* Missing values reason: This value may be missing if not applicable or not provided  <br />
+Note: As of 2020-08-02, this category was split into 2 categories: ages 0 to 9 and ages 10 to 19.
+In order to preserve ability to compare across dates, these two categories are now summed in the dataset

 C_20_29
 * Column: CU